eons-dev/ebbs/README.md

 ### Side Note on Build Path and Languages

 The workspace is dependent on where ebbs is invoked.
 The rootPath & Builder variables are dependent on the directory above the specified buildPath.
-While this does prevent you from using "/my/build/path/", it does allow you to create a single workspace for all your projects.
+While this prevents you from using "/my/build/path/", it does allow you to create a single workspace for all your projects.

 For example, if you have a "git" and a "workspace" folder in your home directory and you want to use your custom Builder, "my_language" on all the projects in the git folder, instead of copying my_language to every project's workspace, you could simply cd to /home/workspace and call ebbs with the appropriate build directory.
 Something like: `me@mine:~/workspace$ ebbs -l my_language ~/git/bin_my-cpp-project/build/; ebbs -l my_language ~/git/lib_my-python-library/generated/`.
 While that should work, this is easier but hasn't been tested:`me@mine:~/workspace$ ebbs -l my_language ~/git/**/generated/`

+Something like:
 ```
-TODO: ascii directory structure.
+home/
+├─ git/
+│  ├─ bin_my-cpp-project/
+│  ├─ lib_my-python-library/
+├─ workspace/
+│  ├─ language/
+│  │  ├─ my_language.py
 ```

 ### Repository